denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 <h3 align="center"> Publisher</h3>

-The last part of out system - publisher.
+The last component of out system - publisher.
 Actually our publisher is just send event call TriggerEvent/QueueEvent.

 For example, we want send window resize event from window class: